 Furthermore, the wool in the beds serves as a protection against dehydration, since the pellets and the mats become a kind of mulch.

 But since mulch and moisture are usually a magnet for slugs and snails, the mulching material should be picked with great care during acute snail pests.

-Therefore, sheep’s wool may provide a good alternative mulching material, which at the same time protects the plants against slugs at least for a while.
+Therefore, sheep’s wool may provide a useful alternative mulching material, which at the same time protects the plants against slugs at least for a while.

-Probably it depends on the application or on the actual products in use.
+Probably it depends on the application or the actual products in use.

 The same considerations apply to the usage of sheep wool mats.